Criticism of fast food: Health based criticisms

-Many fast foods are rich in calories as they include considerable amounts of mayonnaise, cheese, salt, fried meat, and oil, thus containing high fat content (Schlosser).
-Excessive consumption of fatty ingredients such as these results in unbalanced diet.
-Proteins and vitamins are generally recommended for daily consumption rather than large quantities of carbohydrates or fat.
-Due to their fat content, fast foods are implicated in poor health and various serious health issues such as obesity and cardiovascular diseases.
-Additionally, there is strong empirical evidence showing that fast foods are also detrimental to appetite, respiratory system function, and central nervous system function (Schlosser).
-In a cross-sectional data study from more than 100,000 adolescents in 32 countries, which included low-income, middle-income, to high-income countries, it has been found that fast food is associated with an increase in suicide attempts.
+Fast food often contains significant amounts of mayonnaise, cheese, salt, fried meat, and oil.
+These ingredients are typically high in calories and fat, contributing to their energy-dense nature (Schlosser).
+Consuming excessive amounts of such foods can lead to an unbalanced diet.
+Health experts, including dieticians, generally recommend a balanced diet that includes adequate proteins, vitamins, and minerals, while limiting excessive intake of fats and carbohydrates.
+The overconsumption of fast food has been associated with various health problems, including obesity and cardiovascular diseases.
+Additionally, research indicates that frequent consumption of fast food may negatively impact appetite regulation and respiratory system function., and central nervous system function (Schlosser).
+In a cross-sectional data study of more than 100,000 adolescents in 32 countries (including low-, middle-, and high-income countries), it was found that fast food is associated with an increase in suicide attempts.

 According to the Massachusetts Medical Society Committee, fast foods are commonly high in fat content, and studies have found associations between fast food intake and increased body mass index (BMI) and weight gain.
-In particular many fast foods are high in saturated fats which are widely held to be a risk factor in heart disease.
+In particular, many fast foods are high in saturated fats, which are widely held to be a risk factor in heart disease.
 In 2010, heart disease was the number 1 ranking cause of death.
-A 2006 study fed monkeys a diet consisting of a similar level of trans fats as what a person who ate fast food regularly would consume.
+A 2006 study fed monkeys a diet with a similar level of trans fats as that of a person who ate fast food frequently.
 Both diets contained the same overall number of calories.
 It was found that the monkeys who consumed higher levels of trans fat developed more abdominal fat than those fed a diet rich in unsaturated fats.
 They also developed signs of insulin resistance, an early indicator of diabetes.
 After six years on the diet, the trans fat fed monkeys had gained 7.2% of their body weight, compared to just 1.8% in the unsaturated fat group.
-A five-year study conducted in Singapore showed that frequent fast food consumers (more than two times per week) had a significant increased risk of developing type 2 diabetes and an increased risk of death from coronary heart disease, when compared to non-consumers.
+A five-year study conducted in Singapore showed that frequent fast food consumers (more than twice a week) had a significant increased risk of developing type 2 diabetes and an increased risk of death from coronary heart disease, when compared to non-consumers.
 The American Heart Association recommends consumption of about 16 grams of saturated fats a day.